 Creative Agility - In a beverage industry that is dominated by the "cola giants", we pride ourselves on our ability to respond faster and more creatively to consumer trends than many of our competitors which are burdened by distribution complexity and legacy costs.
 We strive to build long-term brand value by developing creative marketing programs, propriety flavors and distinctive packaging.
-During the past year we have introduced 54 new flavors or package sizes, and have won various package design awards.
-During recent years, we have focused on developing innovative beverages tailored toward healthy lifestyles and introducing products and package sizes designed to expand distribution in the higher-margin convenience store channel.
+During the past two years, we have introduced numerous new flavors or package sizes and have won many package design awards.
+We continue to develop products and package sizes designed to expand distribution in the higher-margin convenience store channel.
 We believe that the most dynamic validation of our strategy is our competitors' efforts to replicate our creative business model.